maxkapur/maxkapur.github.io/_posts/2022-07-01-opening-pandoras-box.markdown

 If we apply the Pandora’s Box problem to college application, we get the following scenario:
 Pandora applies one by one to colleges in the admissions market.
-At each point in time, she can either submit a new college application (which costs money), in which case she will observe her admissions outcome after a random time delay, or she can enroll at one of the schools she has already gotten into (and receive a payoff).
+At each point in time, she can either submit a new college application (which costs money), in which case she will observe her admissions outcome after a time delay, or she can enroll at one of the schools she has already gotten into (and receive a payoff).
 The problem is to determine an optimal *stopping rule* for when Pandora should halt her search and accept the payoff she has on hand.
 Weitzman showed how to calculate a